Rocky Mountain is a

 The hike up the broad ridge of Rocky is generally SE.
 You may want to pick a point past the first stream where the grade is less steep.
-On the ridge, you’ll find small rocky outcrops.
-Just below the summit cone, you may want to jog right to avoid some steep terrain, or not!
+On the hill, you’ll find small rocky outcrops.
+Just below the summit cone, you may want to jog right to avoid some steep terrain or not!

 From the Fisherman’s Path, it is about 0.7-miles to the summit (4.8-miles from the PA).
 Don’t forget to sign the summit log!

-The summit proper has no view but heading SE one will find an area of blowdown which has opened views east to southeast.
-You’ll be able to see Balsam Cap and its large southern ridge and Ashokan High Point.
+The summit proper has no view but heading SE, one will find an area of blowdown which has opened vistas east to southeast.
+You’ll be able to see Balsam Cap and its prominent southern ridge and Ashokan High Point.